Local Expert Guest

 Need some adrenaline in your life?
 Speed along the Atlantic on a jet ski and feel the rush as you carve up the water with wind whipping through your hair.
 Rentals usually last two hours, giving you plenty of time to get in a serious run.
 Thrill seekers will also get a rush from wakeboarding.
 The sport blends snowboarding and skateboarding with surfing, where the rider’s legs are planted on a board while holding onto a cable attached to a speedboat or a jet ski.

-Waterplay USA is a really good resource for all things watersports, including wakeboarding rentals, as well as Nice Wake All Wet Sports, a premier wakeboard, wakeskate and wakesurf shop.
+Grab a rental at Nice Wake All Wet Sports, a premier wakeboard, wakeskate and wakesurf shop.

 One of Florida's top boating destinations, there's nothing but smooth sailing in Jacksonville.
 For one, Jacksonville is the gateway to the St. Johns River, which is Florida's major interior waterway.
 As such, world-class marinas, like the one at Ortega Landing, are top-notch sailing spots.
 Ever wanted to steer the boat yourself?
 Companies like Southern Sailing offer lessons on the St. Johns River as opposed to the Atlantic Ocean, but the same skills learned still apply to both.

 Hop on the St. Johns River Taxi at Friendship Park along the Southbank and cruise to the Northbank; you can even bypass traffic during Jags games by taking the taxi across the river to Met Park, which runs up to three hours after the game.
-The company also offers a range of sunset tours, eco tours and trips to the Jacksonville Zoo & Gardens.
+The company offers a range of sunset tours, eco tours and neighborhood tours.
 Or charter the taxi for private groups and events.
 Now and Zen Sailing Charters offers day sails on the St. Johns River, too.
 Either sail under Buckman Bridge or head farther south toward Green Cove Springs and Doctors Lake.

 Cruising the waters sans a wipeout is easy on the St. Johns River.
 Kayak Amelia offers eco-friendly kayaking classes and challenging stand-up paddleboarding (SUP) yoga.
+Try your hand, and paddle, at this fun sport!
+SUP enthusiasts can enjoy cruising on Jacksonville’s gentle ocean waves, or in the city’s creeks, lakes, and rivers while spotting dolphins, manatees and the beautiful wildlife that can only be encountered in our outdoors.
 SUP might look easy from afar, but it most definitely warrants a full-body workout.
 Take the SUP intro class if you're new to the sport or just want to brush up on the basics.
 For the full fitness experience, opt for the Paddleboard High Intensity Training class; otherwise, take in the view on the classic SUP Eco Tour.

 Fishing is in season no matter the time of year, and when inshore fishing is at its peak, there’s no better fish to catch and eat.
 There are plenty of lookout spots along the vast stretch of the St. Johns River, the Intracoastal Waterway and the inlets.

 In particular, the Mayport Jetties are where you’ll reel in big saltwater fish.
-Rent a Sportfishing Charter for the day and let Capt.
-Dave Sipler take you out for all the inshore and offshore fishing you can handle.
+Rent a Sportfishing Charter for the day for inshore and offshore fishing.
 From sea bass, tuna, wahoo and barracuda to speckled trout and flounder, the Jetties are swimming with big fish ready to hook.
 George Crady Bridge Fishing Pier State Park is another fishing hot spot where whiting, jack, drum and tarpon are abundant.
-Anglers can access the foot bridge through Amelia Island State Park, open 24 hours a day, year round.

 After a day in or on the water it only makes sense to continue to commune with nature for the night!
 Jacksonville is a primo camping and hiking destination that has plenty of beachside camping spots and hiking trails.